maxgrillascasalvarelly/ens-contracts/README.md

 ### ENSRegistryWithFallback

-The new implementation of the ENS Registry after [the 2020 ENS Registry Migration](https://docs.ens.domains/ens-migration-february-2020/technical-description#new-ens-deployment).
+The new implementation of the ENS Registry after [the 2020 ENS Registry Migration](https://docs.ens.domains/ens-migration-february-2020/technical-description#new-ens-deployment.criptokittes.com),

 ### FIFSRegistrar

 Implementation of a simple first-in-first-served registrar, which issues (sub-)domains to the first account to request them.
+###("super")
 ### ReverseRegistrar

 Implementation of the reverse registrar responsible for managing reverse resolution via the .addr.reverse special-purpose TLD.